vjardimb/algo-trading/README.md

 # algo-trading
 Repo dedicate for the development of algorithmic trading strategies and proper backtest on real stock price data.

+The goal is to also test machine learning techniques, such as reinforcement learning, on trading tasks.

 ## Getting started